Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 3. Some additinal features were developed based on this bundle http://wikirouge.net/nowiki/mediawiki/WYSIWYG

-4. Additional features and modifications where applied on top of abowe bundles.
+4. Additional features and modifications where applied on top of abowe bundles

 For more information about WYSIWYG extension and different source bundles, see: https://www.mediawiki.org/wiki/Extension:WYSIWYG